julian-urbano/sigir2016-correlation/README.md

 This repository contains the data and source code for the following paper:

-* J. Urbano and M. Marrero, "[Estimating the Rank Correlation between the Test Collection Results and the True System Performance](http://julian-urbano.info/files/publications/066-estimating-rank-correlation-test-collection-results-true-system-performance.pdf)", *International ACM SIGIR Conference on Research and Development in Information Retrieval*, 2016.
+* J. Urbano and M. Marrero, "[Toward Estimating the Rank Correlation between the Test Collection Results and the True System Performance](http://julian-urbano.info/files/publications/066-toward-estimating-rank-correlation-test-collection-results-true-system-performance.pdf)", *International ACM SIGIR Conference on Research and Development in Information Retrieval*, 2016.

 A [single ZIP file](https://github.com/julian-urbano/sigir2016-correlation/archive/master.zip) can be downloaded as well.